pallets/click/docs/complex.rst

 It is possible to make the process even lazier, but it is generally more difficult the more you want to defer work.

-For example, subcommands could be represented as a custom :class:`BaseCommand` subclass which defers importing the command until it is invoked, but which provides :meth:`BaseCommand.get_short_help_str` in order to support completions and helptext.
+For example, subcommands could be represented as a custom :class:`Command` subclass which defers importing the command until it is invoked, but which provides :meth:`Command.get_short_help_str` in order to support completions and helptext.
 More simply, commands can be constructed whose callback functions defer any actual work until after an import.